pocomane/brewed-in-the-apocalypse/bita-tasty.md

   </td></tr><tr><td>

-__World__ - The stone golem is beating you badly while your weapons clink on its rock-hard skin, ineffective.
+__Scenarist__ - The stone golem is beating you badly while your weapons clink on its rock-hard skin, ineffective.
 But if you manage to lure it more to the left while fighting, its position should shift away from the door enough to leave it unobstructed___.___ _What do you do?_

   </td><td>

-__World__ - The stone golem is beating you badly while your weapons clink on its rock-hard skin, ineffective.
+__Scenarist__ - The stone golem is beating you badly while your weapons clink on its rock-hard skin, ineffective.
 But while fighting its position has shifted a bit away from the door, which is now unobstructed___.___ _What do you do?_

   </td></tr><tr><td>

-__World__ - The guards seem hostile, but from what you've gathered of the situation you think that by snitching on the farmer's hiding place the guards might be persuaded to let you go. _What do you do?_
+__Scenarist__ - The guards seem hostile, but from what you've gathered of the situation you think that by snitching on the farmer's hiding place the guards might be persuaded to let you go. _What do you do?_

   </td><td>

-__World__ - The guards' chieftain says "_Tell us where the farmer is hiding and we'll let you go... or we'll arrest you in his stead._" _What do you do?_
+__Scenarist__ - The guards' chieftain says "_Tell us where the farmer is hiding and we'll let you go... or we'll arrest you in his stead._" _What do you do?_

   </td></tr><tr><td>

 __Player__ - Evart raises his hands in defeat: "_And how are we supposed to get the Jade Monkey?
-We're stuck!_"  __World__ - Maybe the merchant near the river could help?
+We're stuck!_"  __Scenarist__ - Maybe the merchant near the river could help?
 You remember how his stall was full of precious gems and little statues, and how he seemed to conduct himself in a very shady way. _What do you do?_